Skip to main content

 • Trisomy 18 (Edwards syndrome) and Trisomy 13 (Patau syndrome) are associated with a high rate of miscarriage.
 These babies are born with severe brain abnormalities and often have congenital heart defects as well as other birth defects.
 Most affected individuals die before or soon after birth, and very few survive beyond the first year of life.

 • Sex chromosome conditions occur when there is a missing, extra, or incomplete copy of the X or Y chromosomes.
-The Harmony test with sex chromosome aneuploidy panel option can assess risk for XXX, XYY, XXYY, XXY (Klinefelter syndrome), and a missing X chromosome in a girl (Turner syndrome).
+The NIPT test with sex chromosome aneuploidy panel option can assess risk for XXX, XYY, XXY (Klinefelter syndrome), and a missing X chromosome in a girl (Turner syndrome).

 Risk